lintje/lintje.dev/src/_docs/support.md

 ---
 title: "Support"
 description: "Need help with Lintje?
-This is the place to ask for help."
+This is the place to ask for help.
+Use the issue tracker, start a new discussion or reach out on Twitter."
 ---

 Need help with Lintje?
 Found a bug or have a question?